blog posts

 • Pages whose size increases continuously.

-These were only part of the factors that can affect the response time of the site.
+These were only part of the factors that can affect the site’s response time.

-Optimizing and reducing the number of such scripts on a page can increase the speed of your website and handle more requests.
+Optimizing and reducing the number of such scripts on a page can improve your website’s performance and handle more requests.
 Below are some ways to manage these scripts:

-1. Using external CSS and Javascript files: It is better to use external JavaScript and style files.
-It’s easier to cache this content this way.
+1. Using external CSS and JavaScript files: It is better to use external JavaScript and style files.
+This makes it easier to cache this content.

-2. Combine CSS files: Combine your CSS files and keep them as an external file and call it in the <head> tag of your site so that it loads more easily.
-Instead of calling multiple files in one page, call only one file.
+2. Combine CSS files: Keep your CSS in external files and reference them in the <head> tag of your site so they load more efficiently.
+Instead of calling multiple files on one page, call only one file.

-3. Placing JavaScript files at the bottom of the page: Combine your JavaScript files and place them at the bottom of the page, this will reduce the loading time on WordPress HTTP and HTTPS sites.
+3. Placing JavaScript files at the bottom of the page: Combine your JavaScript files and put them at the bottom of the page.
+This will reduce the loading time on WordPress HTTP and HTTPS sites.

-4. Placing CSS and javascript codes inline: If your CSS and JavaScript codes are short, then put them inline in HTML tags and don’t put them externally.
+4. Placing CSS and JavaScript inline: If your CSS and JavaScript are short, place them inline in HTML tags rather than in external files.

-5. Using the Keep Alive technique: This method maintains the TCP connection for HTTP signals in new requests.
-So make sure this feature is enabled for your website.
-Some hostings disable this mode, you can by putting the following code in the htaccess file.
+5. Using the Keep-Alive technique: This method maintains the TCP connection for HTTP requests in subsequent requests.
+Make sure this feature is enabled on your website.
+Some hosting providers disable this mode; you can help it by adding the following code to the htaccess file.
 Activate it yourself.

 <IfModule mod_headers.c>